vbd/vbd/README.md

 __Developers are much more than just code monkeys!__ Greetings to a former project partner who called me and other project participants like that.
 I hadn't known the expression before.
 May you, too, occasionally experience enlightenment.

+---

+If you want to support me, my work and my projects you can do so by [Buy me a coffee! ☕](https://www.buymeacoffee.com/vbduetsch) I will be really thankful and it would help me a lot.

+---

 ## Techstack